 With His help, we can find joy in things that really do matter—like serving others, developing talents, and keeping the commandments.
 This verse helps me remember that joy is possible and to direct my energies toward the thoughts and activities that help me feel good.

 “And moreover, I would desire that ye should consider on the blessed and happy state of those that keep the commandments of God.
 For behold, they are blessed in all things, both temporal and spiritual; and if they hold out faithful to the end they are received into heaven, that thereby they may dwell with God in a state of never-ending happiness.
 O remember, remember that these things are true; for the Lord God hath spoken it.”

-There are many more verses of scripture that teach doctrine to help us feel grounded, confident, and assured of our value and potential—but hopefully this list has given you a start.
+Many more verses of scripture teach doctrine to help us feel grounded, confident, and assured of our value and potential—but hopefully, this list has given you a start.
 May we all help each other never forget how beautiful, needed, and capable we are as children of God.

 ▶ You may also like: Bishop Caussé on the pursuit of a beautiful soul instead of a beautiful body